How To Save a Marriage

 But I would extend this definition to include emotional affairs, which many times turn to a physically intimate relationship as well.

-A broader definition would be a sexual relationship, romantic friendship, or passionate attachment between two people, when one or both of then are married, and without the betrayed partner knowledge.
+A broader definition would be a sexual relationship, romantic friendship, or passionate attachment between two people, when one or both of them are married, and without the betrayed partner’s knowledge.

 Why Do Extramarital Affairs Happen?